Resources for upper secondary pupils, examining composition techniques by American Minimalist composers Steve Reich and John Adams.

-Masterworks 2017 was kindly supported by The Misses Barrie Charitable Trust, The Gannochy Trust, The Plum Trust, PF Charitable Trust, The D'Oyly Carte Charitable Trust, Gordon Fraser Charitable Trust, The Margaret Murdoch Charitable Trust, The JTH Charitable Trust, The Educational Institute of Scotland, The Forteviot Charitable Trust, Sir Iain Stewart Foundation, The Guildry Incorporation of Perth and Jimmie Cairncross Charitable Trust, and Horsecross Arts.
+The Misses Barrie Charitable Trust, The Gannochy Trust, The Plum Trust, PF Charitable Trust, The D'Oyly Carte Charitable Trust, Gordon Fraser Charitable Trust, The Margaret Murdoch Charitable Trust, The JTH Charitable Trust, The Educational Institute Of Scotland, The Forteviot Charitable Trust, Sir Iain Stewart Foundation, The Guildry Incorporation Of Perth and Jimmie Cairncross Charitable Trust.